juicyllama/framework/common/docs/content/1.framework/backend/core/modules/beacon.md

 -   Webhooks

 ::alert{type="danger"}
-This module is currently in development and is limited to Email, SMS, Websockets right now.
+This module is currently in development and is limited to Email, SMS, and WebSockets right now.
 ::

 ::alert{type="info"}